nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

    * Hit *Shift-A* (standard Blender's shortcut for adding things, we inject our own menu into it, with icons!):

+     - don't be alarmed if what you see in your menu is not 100% identical to this image, new features are continously added/changed.

      |image7|

    * Hit *Alt-Space*.
 This shortcut calls for a special search menu, which allows you to search for nodes and macros: